 If there were any entry points not intended to be used by the package we should try to avoid exporting them, for example by making them static.
 Now that the two relevant entry points are only accessed via the registration table, we can hide them.
 There are two ways to do so on some Unix-alikes.
-We can hide individual entry points via in src/Makevars, and then we need to allow registration by declaring $R\init\splines$ to be visible:
+We can hide individual entry points via spline\value(SEXP knots, SEXP coeff, SEXP order, SEXP x, SEXP deriv)

 '''

-#include <R_ext/Visibility.h>

 SEXP attribute_hidden

 spline_basis(SEXP knots, SEXP order, SEXP xvals, SEXP derivs)

 ...

 SEXP attribute_hidden

-spline_value(SEXP knots, SEXP coeff, SEXP order, SEXP x, SEXP deriv)

 '''